 Mexican Street Corn Dip (Elote)

-This is just like Mexican Street Corn (Elote) but it’s in dip-form instead of cob-form.
+This corn dip recipe tastes just like an elote (Mexican street corn).
 It is the perfect combo of sweet corn and savory tart cheese.
 Plus it’s a lot easier to eat AND you get tortilla chips.
 Win!

-My cousin Lani makes this corn dip for every family get-together in the summer, and every time it disappears so fast.
-I make a point to eat at least 3x my share of corn dip before even bothering to grab a hot dog from the grill (sorry family, I’m the reason you didn’t get corn dip…I’m in it for the win.)
+My cousin Lani has been making this corn dip for every family get-together in the summer for years, and every time it disappears so fast.
+I make a point to eat at least 3x my share of it before even bothering to grab a hot dog from the grill (sorry family, I’m the reason you didn’t get any amazing dip…I’m in it for the win.)

 But she’s REALLY bad at translating her “recipes” for the average lay person (me).
 “Lani, can I have your recipe for ___ ?”
 “Oh yeah, it’s so easy, you just take a little__ and a little__ and add it until it’s like ___, you know?”